 Losing his longtime friend Matt Kell to cancer in 2005 set Steve Elmer on the path to supporting families affected by the disease through the New Day Foundation for Families.
 Since he began serving on the foundation’s board of directors, his faith and resolve to spread positivity have grown as strong as ever.
 Steve is the founder and CEO of Tipping Point, an advertising and marketing agency based in Downtown Rochester, and a proud graduate of Michigan State University.
 He currently lives in Rochester Hills with his lovely wife Mary Claire and their two beautiful daughters Gabby and Emma.

-Not only did JoAnne lose her mother-in-law to ovarian cancer, but her own mother has battled the disease five times since 1997.
-JoAnne believes her mom is not only a survivor, but a living miracle.
-The entire Purtan family is dedicated to raising awareness about the disease and the money needed for a more effective early detection.
+JoAnne and her family know the struggle of cancer all too well.
+Not only did she lose her mother-in-law to ovarian cancer, but her own mother battled the disease five times.
+The entire Purtan family is dedicated to raising awareness about the disease and the money needed for a more effective early detection method.

 Gina Kell Spehn and Michael Spehn are co-founders of New Day Foundation for Families, an organization born out of the beautiful legacies of their late spouses, Matt Kell and Cathy Spehn, who each lost a valiant cancer battle with incredible faith and grace.
 It was the love and generosity of Matt and Cathy that prompted Michael and Gina to want to give back and provide financial and emotional resources to cancer patients and their families.

 Michael and Gina also co-authored the New York Times Bestselling book, The Color of Rain, which tells the story of how their two families found faith, hope and love in the midst of tragedy.
-Together they have a blended family with five fun-loving teenagers.
+Together they have a blended family with five fun-loving young adults (four boys in college and one daughter living and working in Denver).
 Never a dull moment!
 Their story became a Hallmark Movie Channel original in 2014 and was the highest rated program in network history.
 They have been featured on The Today Show, Huckabee and ABC World News, and have been national speakers and radio talk show hosts, sharing their message of hope and living generously.
-Gina currently serves as Executive Director of New Day Foundation, and Michael serves families as a financial rep at Thrivent Financial and continues to coach high school basketball.
+Gina currently serves as President of New Day Foundation, and Michael is financial rep at Thrivent Financial.